An extension of basic Humbert hypergeometric functions {\Phi}1, {\Phi}2 and {\Phi}3: Abstract

 \section{Abstract}

 Given the growing quantity of proposals and works of basic hypergeometric functions in the scope of $q$-calculus, it is important to introduce a systematic classification of $q$-calculus.
-Our aim in this article is to investigate certain interesting several $q$-partial derivative formulas, $q$-contiguous function relations, $q$-recurrence relations, various $q$-partial differential equations, summation formulas, transformation formulas and $q$-integrals representations for basic Humbert confluent hypergeometric functions under what constraints of parameters.
-These interesting properties, as special cases, include many known expansions of basic Humbert hypergeometric functions, and are also include particular interest in the area.
+Our aim in this article is to investigate several interesting $q$-partial derivative formulas, $q$-contiguous function relations, $q$-recurrence relations, various $q$-partial differential equations, summation formulas, transformation formulas and $q$-integrals representations for basic Humbert hypergeometric functions $\mathbf{\Phi}_{1}$, $\mathbf{\Phi}_{2}$ and $\mathbf{\Phi}_{3}$ under constraints of symmetry parameters.
+These interesting properties, as special cases, include many known expansions of basic Humbert hypergeometric functions $\mathbf{\Phi}_{1}$, $\mathbf{\Phi}_{2}$ and $\mathbf{\Phi}_{3}$, and are also include particular interest in the area.

-\textbf{\text{AMS Mathematics Subject Classification(2010):}} 05A30; 33D70; 33D90; 33D65. \textbf{\textit{Keywords:}} $q$-calculus, Basic Humbert hypergeometric functions, $q$-Difference operators, $q$-Difference equations.
+\textbf{\text{AMS Mathematics Subject Classification(2020):}} 05A30; 33D70; 33D90; 33D65. \textbf{\textit{Keywords:}}$q$-calculus; basic Humbert hypergeometric functions; $q$-difference operators; $q$-difference equations.

-\section{Introduction and definitions}
+\section{Introduction and Definitions}